 Another notable difference concerns the measurement of effectiveness.
 Outbound marketing focuses on metrics like reach and impressions, while inbound marketing is more interested in engagement and lead generation.

 Indeed, outbound marketing tends to be more expensive due to the costs associated with creating and distributing advertisements.
-In contrast, inbound marketing can prove more cost-effective in the long run through content production and search engine optimization.
+In contrast, inbound marketing can prove more cost-effective in the long run through content production and search engine optimisation.

 Criteria | Inbound marketing | Outbound marketing |